manelpuig/rUBot_mecanum_ws/Documentation/01a_rUBot_mecanum_setup.md

 - https://bitbucket.org/theconstructcore/workspace/projects/PS
 - Arduino original program: https://blog.csdn.net/baidu_23831861/article/details/106938752

+The main objectives of this chapter are:

+- Getting started with rUBot_mecanum in simulation environment
+- Getting started with rUBot_mecanum in real robot

+## **1. Getting started with rUBot_mecanum in simulation environment**

 To **setup** the repository in your ROS environment, you need to:
 - Fork my repository in your github account
 - Open your ROS Noetic environment